- All Known Implementing Classes:

 instances in this way, except within their own implementation.

-Except where noted, passing a null
+Except where noted, passing a null value for any

-parameter will result in a NullPointerException
+parameter will result in a NullPointerException being

 thrown.